-The Dual Enrollment program allows junior and senior high school students and home school students studying at the high school junior or senior level to be enrolled in and receive credit for college courses.
-All students admitted under this section must demonstrate readiness for college, meet the applicable college placement requirements and address all other admissions criteria.
-Home school students must provide a copy of a home school agreement approved by the school district or a letter from the local school board or the letter filed by the parent/legal guardian declaring home school for religious exemption.
+Although high school and home school students are not normally qualified for general admission, colleges may offer admission to those students who meet additional criteria.
+Dual enrollment is restricted to high school juniors and seniors and home school students studying at the high school junior or senior levels.
+Home school students must also provide a copy of a home school agreement approved by the school district or a letter from the local school board or a copy of the letter filed by the parent or legal guardian declaring home school.
 Documentation of parental permission is required for all dual enrollment students.

-Enrollment exceptions may be considered for high school freshman and sophomore level students who are able to demonstrate readiness for college level coursework through ESCC's established institutional policies.
-It is required that all freshman and sophomore level students meet established institutional placement criteria prior to enrolling in dual enrollment coursework.
-Because enrolling freshman and sophomore level students is considered exceptional, each freshman and sophomore level student will be treated on a case-by-case basis.
-Formal approval by the College president is required.
+Because admitting freshmen and sophomores is considered exceptional, the college ready status of each prospective freshman and sophomore student will be treated on a case-by-case basis.
+Formal approval by the college president is required for admitting freshmen or sophomores.

 All students admitted under this section must demonstrate readiness for college by meeting the criteria below.

 Students enrolling in a dual enrollment course must meet all course pre-requisites.
+Colleges shall not enroll public or private high school students or homeschooled students in developmental courses.